Visiting these turquoise pools is just something you have to do while you’re on the tropical island of Efate.

 At the base of the falls, you can find a cafe (with WiFi on occasion), a picnic area, toilets, and changing rooms which is good to know.
 But for your day at the falls, you’ll want to make sure you’re ready to swim.
 You’ll want waterproof shoes to hike in and swim in.
 We love options like Tevas or Chacos, or other similar type sandals that are good for some hiking but also good for any water adventures.
 The path up gets slippery, so wear something with decent grip.

 You’ll also want a towel and a swimming suit, and plan on changing once you arrive (or staying pretty covered up before and after your swim).
-Vanuatu’s a pretty conservative country and we want to be respectful of that, so plan on changing once you arrive, or wearing a dress/outfit that keeps you covered before you hop into the water.
+Vanuatu’s a pretty conservative country and we want to be respectful of that, so plan on changing once you arrive, or wearing an outfit that keeps you covered before you hop into the water.

 It’s smart to bring a dry bag for all of your gear (like your phone and any snacks you may want to pack).
 There’s a lot of splashing and swimming that goes on, and you’ll want to make sure valuables are in a waterproof bag.